 Do Treat Your Running Clothing Kindly

 Things that are important to us we treat with care.
-And if you’re a runner, your running gear should be some of your most important stuff, so be sure to treat it kindly.
-Your running gear needs a little extra attention when washed that your everyday clothing doesn’t.
+And if you’re a runner, your running gear should be some of your most important stuff.
+Be sure to treat it kindly.
+Your running gear needs a little more attention when washed that your everyday clothing doesn’t.

 Do Wash After Every Workout